|Difficulty||Light||EC Range||pH Range:||Time to Harvest|

 Pruning and Harvesting:

 Tomatoes can take up a lot of space, and that’s not always easy when growing indoors.
 So, focus on growing dwarf varieties of tomato plants, like Tidy Treats tomatoes.
-They will be easier to grow and maintain in your iHarvest®.
+They will be easier to grow and maintain in your indoor garden.
 As your tomato plants begin to outgrow the space you have for them, you can prune them by following our guide here.

 Tomatoes are self-fertile and need very little help to fruit.
 Simply giving the flowers (or even the branches) a little shake or tap when you are walking by will do the trick.
+Others will sometimes place a fan in front of their tomato flowers.
+This will also pollinate most of your tomato flowers.

-Harvest your tomatoes when they become a beautiful red color, and enjoy.
+Harvest your tomatoes when they become a beautiful, red color and enjoy.

 Time to Harvest: